splunk/splunk-connect-for-syslog/docs/destinations.md

-# SC4S Destination Configuration
+# Configure SC4S destinations

-Splunk Connect for Syslog can be configured to utilize any destination available in syslog-ng OSE.
-The configuration system provides ease of use helpers to manage configuration for the three most common destination needs, Splunk HEC, RFC5424 Syslog, and Legacy BSD Syslog.
+You can configure Splunk Connect for Syslog to use any destination available in syslog-ng OSE.
+Helpers manage configuration for the three most common destination needs: Splunk HEC, RFC5424 Syslog, and Legacy BSD Syslog.

-In the getting started guide you configured the Splunk HEC "DEFAULT" destination to receive all traffic by default.
-The "DEFAULT" destination should be configured to accept all events to ensure that at least one destination has the event to avoid data loss due to misconfiguration.
-The following example demonstrates configuration of a second HEC destination where only "selected" data will be sent.
+Configure the default destination to accept all events.
+This ensures that at least one destination has the event and helps to avoid data loss due to misconfiguration.
+The following example demonstrates configuration of a second HEC destination where only selected data will be sent.

-## Example 1 Send all events
+## Example 1: Send all events
 ```bash
 #Note "OTHER" should be a meaningful name
 SC4S_DEST_SPLUNK_HEC_OTHER_URL=https://splunk:8088